Gender Affirming Surgical Procedures

 A metoidioplasty procedure does not allow placement of a penile prosthesis.
 As such, penetrative intercourse may not be possible.
 A metoidioplasty may be transformed into a phalloplasty at a later date should this be desired.

-Typically, a 3 day hospital stay following surgery is recommended.
+Typically, a three-day hospital stay following surgery is recommended.

 Phalloplasty – The Flap Technique